 The SCR, solvency surplus and capital cover ratio are sensitive to changes in both economic and non-economic assumptions.
 The Company routinely assesses the sensitivity of its best estimate liability ("BEL") to changes in various market risks.
 As the assets held by RLI DAC are primarily cash and high-rated government and corporate bonds, the most relevant market risk is interest rate risk driving fluctuations in the value of the Company's liabilities (lower interest rates result in a lower discount rate and thus increase the present value of our insurance liabilities).
 The following table shows the impact on the solvency surplus and capital cover ratio from changes in interest rates.
 The sensitivity is performed with all other variables held constant.

-Impact on Impact on

-Risk type Assumption Solvency surplus Capital Coverage Ratio

-(€m) (%)
+MI provided to the Board includes the sensitivity of surplus capital to changes in interest rates.

-Interest rate 100bps rise in interest rate (parallel shift) 14 17

-100bps fall in interest rate (parallel shift) (20) (19)

-Bond spread n/a - -

-Equity n/a - -

-Property n/a - -
+Risk type Assumption Impact on Solvency surplus (€m) Impact on Capital Cover Ratio (%) Interest rate 100bps rise in interest rate (parallel shift) 6 8 100bps fall in interest rate (parallel shift) (21) (26) Bond spread n/a - - Equity n/a - - Property n/a - -